tourlane/dynalock/README.md

 present.
 Dynalock solves this issue, ensuring that any new task exit and fails before starting the real work.

+The first assumption is that something like this should exists, but normally not as a command line program (if you found any, please let us know).
+So we created our own.

 ## Installation

 Add this line to your application's Gemfile: